GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/introduction/index.en.markdown

 ## $ gender          <chr> "Men", "Men", "Men", "Men", "Men", "Men", "Men", "Men"…
 ```

-If we are interested in seeing how many data entries there are per sector, we can write the following.
+If we are interested in seeing how many data entries there are per sector, we can write the following command.

 ```r